 Most knives and blades, including swords and machetes, are legal to purchase, possess, and carry in the State of Utah.
-However, swords and machetes cannot be carried on your person anytime and anywhere.
-Certain restrictions must be complied with in order to avoid criminal charges and penalties.
+However, that does not mean you can carry swords and machetes on your person anytime and anywhere.
+Certain restrictions must be followed to avoid criminal charges and penalties.

 The “dangerous weapon” moniker becomes important when buying or obtaining a sword or machete because certain people are restricted from owning dangerous weapons.
-Under N.J.S.A. § 76-10-503, there are two categories of people restricted from owning, possessing, transferring, or purchasing dangerous weapons, including swords and machetes.
+Under Utah Code § 76-10-503, there are two categories of people restricted from owning, possessing, transferring, or purchasing dangerous weapons, including swords and machetes.

 Category I and II restricted persons include anyone with certain criminal convictions, people currently on probation or parole, and people with substance abuse problems.
 You could also be restricted if you are unlawfully present in the country, were adjudicated delinquent for a serious crime within the past 7 to 10 years, or have been previously found mentally incompetent to stand trial.
 Numerous civil and criminal conditions may lead to being categorized as a restricted person.
 Talk to our Ogden criminal defense lawyers to determine if you are a Category I or II restricted person.